Restore a brighter, refreshed appearance to your eyes

 In some cases, vision may be blurry for a few days or longer, and eyes may be sensitive to light.
 You might be advised to wear sunglasses for a few weeks.
 After 1-3 weeks, you should be fully recovered and able to appreciate your new, refreshed eyes.

-In this video, Dr. Hess answers frequently asked questions about eyelid lifts.
+In this short video, Dr. Hess answers frequently asked questions about eyelid lifts.